jecs-imperial/occam-pearce-kelly/README.md

     directedAcyclicGraph.addVertexByName(vertexName);

-    directedAcyclicGraph.addEdgeByVertexNames('i');
+    directedAcyclicGraph.addEdgeByVertexNames(sourceVertexName, targetVertexName);

 There is no need to added vertices explicitly, as the example above shows.

 At any point the `mapVertex()` and `forEachVertex()` methods can be invoked to make use of the graph vertices.
 There are also methods on the vertices that can be used to recover pertinent information about them.
-For example, in what follows the topologically sorted predecessors of each vertex are recovered:
+For example, in what follows the topologically ordered predecessors of each vertex are recovered:

     directedAcyclicGraph.forEachVertex(function(vertex) {
       const vertexName = vertex.getName(),
             predecessorVertices = vertex.getPredecessorVertices();

-      DirectedAcyclicGraph.sortVertices(predecessorVertices);
+      DirectedAcyclicGraph.orderVertices(predecessorVertices);

       ...

     });

-Note that the predecessor vertices are effectively already topologically sorted in that each carries a unique index that is indicative of the soring.
-All the static `sort()` method of the `DirectedAcyclicGraph` class itself does it order the array that is returned accordingly.
+Note that the predecessor vertices are effectively already sorted in that each carries a unique index that is indicative of the underlying topological ordering.
+All the static `sortVertices()` method of the `DirectedAcyclicGraph` class itself does is to sort the array that is returned according to this ordering.

 ## Installation